-Not that baby corn manchurian isn’t known, but its not that famous in my circle.
+Not that baby corn manchurian isn’t known, but it’s not that famous in my circle.
 Which is why I tried it in my kitchen.
 After trying the gobi manchurian recipe – which was quite a hit with my family – I decided to give vegetarian Indian-Chinese a fair chance.
 Baby corn manchurian was definitely worth it.
 Non-vegetarians like me would make a face, but that would be too judgmental.
 There are many many versions of this dish, but this is how I prepare most of my Chinese dishes – with a variety of sauces always stocked in my fridge.
 So I jotted down my version of the baby corn manchurian recipe.
 The deep-fried baby corn is deliciously coated in the manchurian sauce retaining its crispiness.
-The sauce gives the baby corn a delectable colour.
-Capsicums or green bell pepper add to the taste and colour therapy.
-Here is baby corn manchurian – its an easy veg recipe, and a sure favourite with kids and guests.
+The sauce gives the baby corn a delectable color.
+Capsicums or green bell pepper add to the taste and color therapy.
+Here is baby corn manchurian – it’s an easy veg recipe and a sure favorite with kids and guests.

 1 tbsp oil